Join Us Each Sunday Morning at 10:00 am for Worship. No Sunday School until Fall.

 Weekly Events

-Sunday School 9:30 am.
+Sunday School 9:30 am. (off until Fall)

-Sunday worship 10:45 am
+Sunday worship 10:00 am for the Summer

-Wednesday – 8:00 am Men’s Prayer Group ( on Winter Break until Spring)
+Wednesday – 8:00 am Men’s Prayer Group

 Friday Coffee Fellowship – 10:00 am